If you find an otter that may need help, please call us immediately.

 What to do if you find a dead otter

-Should you be unfortunate enough to find a dead otter in England, Scotland or Wales, it is crucial that it is collected and sent to the Otter Project at Cardiff University for postmortem examination, as this provides us with valuable insight into the species’ health and biology.
+Should you be unfortunate enough to find a dead otter in England, Scotland or Wales, it’s important that it’s collected and sent to the Otter Project at Cardiff University for postmortem examination.
+This provides us with valuable insight into the species’ health and biology.
 Postmortems are not currently performed on otters found dead in Northern Ireland on a routine basis, but all sightings can be reported to the NI National Biological Recording Centre, known as CEDaR.
-Please also report any wildlife casualties across the UK to Project Splatter, and any otter sightings, dead or alive, to your local otter group, as they may be monitoring the population in your area.
+Please also report any wildlife casualties across the UK to Project Splatter, and any otter sightings – dead or alive – to your local otter group, as they may be monitoring the population in your area.

 If you find a dead otter, no matter its condition, please call the Environment Agency in your area in the first instance, so they can quickly arrange to collect and transport the body: the relevant numbers are listed below.
-If possible, provide the grid reference of location found by using this link: http://gridreferencefinder.com (please don’t worry if you’re unable to do this – just let us know and we will help you), the date and time found, and your name, address and contact details.
+If possible, provide the grid reference of location found by using this link: http://gridreferencefinder.com (please don’t worry if you’re unable to do this – just let us know and we’ll help you).
+Include the date and time found, and your name, address and contact details.

 England